 To some extent, you also must meet these requirements in this order.
-For example, you can’t enter the CMA program without IMA membership, and you can’t take the CMA exam without paying the CMA entrance fee.
+For example, you can’t enter the CMA program without an IMA membership, and you can’t take the CMA exam without paying the CMA entrance fee.

-While you can pass the CMA exam before completing the entire education requirement, you do need to be enrolled in higher education courses in order to sit for the exam.
+While you can pass the CMA exam before completing the entire education requirement, you do need to be enrolled in higher education courses to sit for the exam.
 For this reason, the education requirement is one of the first major CMA requirements candidates finish in the certification process.

 What are the CMA education requirements exactly?